mark-torres10/data_ml_engineering_projects/titanic_ml_gcp/implementation_1.md

 - Confusion Matrix: Visualize true/false positives/negatives

 **Expected performance:**
-- Good Titanic models achieve 78-82% accuracy
+- Good Titanic models typically achieve 78-82% accuracy (this is a learning benchmark, not a production requirement)
 - AUC-ROC should be 0.85-0.90
 - If much worse, check for data leakage or preprocessing errors
+- Performance can vary based on feature engineering choices and hyperparameters

 **Save evaluation results:**
 - Save metrics to a JSON file